Descemet’s Stripping with Endothelial Keratoplasty

 The DSEK procedure can overcome many of these problems associated with a standard corneal transplant.
 With a DSEK procedure, only the abnormal inner lining of the cornea is removed.
 A thin, circular disc is then removed from the inner lining of a donor cornea.
 This is folded and place inside of the eye where an air bubble pushes it in place until it heals in an appropriate position.
 No sutures are required and the structure of the cornea remains intact, leading to a faster visual recovery and less astigmatism.

 The DSEK procedure is done under local anesthesia and takes approximately 45 minutes.
 For the first 24 hours after surgery, you will be asked to lie on your back with your face pointed directly to the ceiling for as much time as you can tolerate.
 This will help the graft stay in position as the air bubble holds it up into place on your cornea.
 You will be given several drops to use to prevent infection as well as to help the eye heal comfortably.
 After the first 48 hours, there are minimal restrictions on your activities.
 The vision is usually better within one week.
 80% of the healing has taken place by one month but the vision can continue to slowly improve over the next four to six months.

-While doing his Cornea fellowship at Wake Forest University Eye Center, Dr. Patrick Laber was involved in clinical trials of the EndoSaver which is a device eye surgeons utilize to insert donor tissue without damaging the fragile tissue.
-The EndoSaver allows safer and more effective surgery and leads patients to a quicker recovery with less pain and fewer post operative problems.
+While doing his Cornea Fellowship at Wake Forest University Eye Center, Dr. Patrick Laber was involved in clinical trials of the EndoSaver which is device eye surgeons utilize to insert donor tissue without damaging the fragile tissue.
+The EndoSaver allows safer and more effective surgery and leads patients to a quicker recovery with less pain and fewer post-operative problems.